nandinijirobe/nandinijirobe/README.md

 ![github_banner](https://user-images.githubusercontent.com/95235229/209614480-5a66db82-878b-4642-b671-e5bc6859c5b4.png)

 ### Hey there, I'm Nandini!
 Welcome to my GitHub Profile! 🙋‍♀️
-- 🎓 I'm a 4th-year Undergraduate Computer Science student at the [University of Illinois Chicago](https://cs.uic.edu/) and a Computational Biology Teaching Assistant!
+- 🎓 I'm a 1st-year Graduate Computer Science student at the [University of Illinois Chicago](https://cs.uic.edu/) and Teaching Assistant!
 - 🔍 I have research experience in Natural Language Processing and Computer Vision
 - ✏️ I have worked on Machne Learning projects with Allstate and the New York Botanical Garden
 - 🤖 Interested in Robotics, Software Engineering and Machine Learning Engineering